 - Do-overs: If you made a mistake, you can re-make your download simply by selecting the same saved-search

 - Privilege flag: If you have documents tagged as Privileged in your saved search, Logikcull will alert you to how many documents in your download are tagged as Privileged BEFORE you start your download.
-We've actually upgraded this feature so that you are alerted to documents how many documents are tagged with any tag with the word "priv" in it!
+You will also be alerted to the number of documents are tagged with any tag containing the word "priv."
 However, a best practice method is to run a knockout tag search on your saved-search before downloading to make sure no documents contain unwanted (i.e. Privilege-like) tags.

 - Once your download is complete, you'll receive a detailed email notification that your download is done.